We always like to hear from our Armed Forces Beneficiaries, Supporters, Potential Fundraisers and Donors.

 I have recently been admitted to Derriford Hospital in Plymouth with a different health issue and I received another of your bags as I wasn’t expecting to be staying in.
 Before I was injured I had never heard of TroopAid.
 You guys have helped me so much over the past few months even though it is just giving me clothes.

 I am still in rehab for my injury but once fit I would love to raise money for you guys any way that I can.
 I’m looking to do the London Marathon in 2015 should I be fit enough and I would be honoured to raise money for your charity.

-I just want to thank the people behind troop aid for the great support and the help give the the armed forces i was injured in afghanistan and received my pack on returning to Queen Elizabeth Hospital and it had every thing i could of needed as all of my belongings didnt get to me until the next day so it help greatly so i just want that thank you for the small and the large things that you do to help every one who needs the help thank you very much
+I just want to thank the people behind troop aid for the great support and the help give the armed forces I was injured in Afghanistan and received my pack on returning to Queen Elizabeth Hospital and it had everything I could have needed as all of my belongings didn’t get to me until the next day so it helps greatly so i just want that thank you for the small and the large things that you do to help everyone who needs the help, thank you very much

 Thank you Troop Aid for all that you do for our lads and lassie’s, you are amazing.
 You have helped me to change my life by your true devotion and selfless acts of kindness and for that I thank you from the bottom of my heart.

 I just wanted to say thank you very much, for everything that your charity has done for me and my family over the past two weeks.
 I was brought back from Afghan, due to a serious medical condition, and without your help and support from the grab bag, clothes, and the mobile phone.
 It would have been a lot harder than it was.
 It just meant that there were less things I had to think about, and in doing so I was able to concentrate of the stuff which was more important at the time.
 It made a big difference, and I can’t say how much I appreciate the work you have done.
 So Thank you again, and when I am well and fit again I hope to make a donation so able help others in the same sort of issue.